hapax/hapax.github.io/assets/bloch.md

 *x-y*, and purple on *x-z*.
 The white point represents |0⟩, the black point |1⟩, and the green point |+⟩.
+The sliders, in order, representing the strength of various noise channels:

-- *Top left*: phase flip.
+- phase flip channel;
-- *Top right*: bit flip.
+- bit flip channel;
-- *Bottom left*: bit/phase flip.
+- bit/phase flip channel;
-- *Bottom right*: depolarization.
+- depolarization.

 There are various bugs I will fix at some point.
+I might also add amplitude damping.

 ---